Are you wondering with a question “How to secure my WordPress site?”

 I have tried my best to craft this WP security guide to ensure the safety of your website powered by WordPress.

-Importance of Securing WordPress
+Importance Of Securing WordPress

-In 2013, a tally of around 73% of the popular sites was at risk.
+In 2013, a tally of around 73% of the favorite sites was at risk.
 Now, you must be thinking that your website is not that popular to get hacked or even noticed by the hackers.

 However, the fact is that most of the hacking methods involve running a malicious script that would crawl into different WordPress websites found on the web, irrespective of its popularity.